-I’ve been home brewing for over 30 years and have drawn upon my success and failure in writing many of these articles.
+I’ve been home brewing for over 30 years and have drawn upon my success and failure to write many of these articles.
 I’ve also included articles written by friends whose expertise extends beyond mine or they approach the subject from a different perspective.
 I’ve reprinted them here with the authors’ permission.

 Some of these articles appeared in the HopLine newsletter of Crescent City Homebrewers.
 The club was formed in 1978.
 It is one of the oldest homebrew clubs in the Gulf South.
 We meet at Deutsches Haus in New Orleans, La.
 In the articles you may find references to CCH (Crescent City Homebrewers) aka “the club”, and Brew Offs (50 gallon club brews).
 There are articles on this site which explain everything in better detail.